RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Experiments

 Through the experiments, we demonstrate the effectiveness of our \datasetName{} in supporting robot design tasks.
 The diversity of our dataset across various robotic domains enhances the generalization capabilities of multimodal LLMs, as evidenced by its superior performance compared to other datasets in cross-dataset test settings (Table~\ref{table:result-compare-dataset} and Table~\ref{table:result-t2i-retrieval}).
 While our dataset improves multimodal LLMs in the robotic domain (Table~\ref{table:result-vqa} and Table~\ref{table:result-t2i-generation}), their suboptimal performance highlights the need for further advancements in model architectures to better capture the underlying patterns in robot design data.

 \textbf{Limitations.} Although \datasetName{} shows promising results, there are limitations necessitating further studies.
-Firstly, there is a trade-off between reliability and the richness of textual descriptions.
+There is a trade-off between reliability and the richness of textual descriptions.
 In our dataset, we prioritize reliability and only provide the LLMs with short paragraphs explicitly referring to the images, thereby mitigating hallucinations~\cite{zhang2023siren}.
 However, this approach inadvertently excludes relevant text that implicitly describes the images.
 Developing methods to address hallucinations while increasing the richness of extracted texts would enhance the dataset's utility.
-Secondly, our \datasetName{} currently does not have 3D information, which presents challenges in the fabrication of generated designs~\cite{regenwetter2022deep}.
-Incorporating additional modalities such as parametric designs, CAD models, or converting 2D images into 3D representations~\cite{nguyen2025language, edwards2024sketch2prototype} would provide a more comprehensive understanding of robot design, increasing the usefulness of our dataset.
+In the future, incorporating additional modalities such as parametric designs, CAD models, or converting 2D images into 3D representations~\cite{nguyen2025language, edwards2024sketch2prototype} would provide a more comprehensive understanding of robot design, increasing the usefulness of our dataset.